Yuvi-30/grep_python/README.md

 	display a specified number of lines before and after each matching line (context). supports basic regular expressions for more advanced pattern matching.

+1) To use this code :
+2) We can directly type "python greps.py pattern file_name(1 or more with spaces) argument(1 or more with spaces)" in the terminal itself.
+3) For using spec enter "--spec no_of_line" along with context and other optional arguments.